1610ayush/Jobboard/README.md

 ## Running the project

 This project was bootstrapped with Cookiecutter Django and can be run with Docker.

-To run this project you will need to set your environment variables for Stripe inside `.envs/.local`.
+Frontend is made of react and backend is built with django.

+This is jobboard where jobseekers can go and find jobs and companies can post about job, update or delete them.
+Only jobpost owners can update or delete their jobs.
+You have to logged in to update ur job.
+Below is a little preview of my project.

-You can then run the project with `docker-compose -f local.yml up`
+You can run the project with `docker-compose -f local.yml up`

 Run the frontend with: